A Profile for Mapping Origin Authorizations (MOAs)

 as a sequence of IPv4Prefix.

-It is proposed to define a canonical ordering for v4Prefixes, this
+It is proposed to define a canonical ordering for v4Prefixes, which

 allows RP software to more easily verify the contents of the